HallaSurvivor/Blog/_posts/2026-02-20-computing-quantum-character-stacks.md

 first half, or with the "op"s in the second half.
-I would normally spend a few days (or weeks) reading up on stacks, properties of $\text{QCoh}$, this Fourier/Cartier/Pontryagin/Whatever duality that I was using, and check that everything really does work the way I think it does.
+I would normally spend a few days (or weeks) reading up on stacks, properties of $\text{QCoh}$, this Fourier/Cartier/Pontryagin/Whatever duality that I was using, and check that everything really does work the way I think it does...
 But I want to get this out at the same time as the main post.
-Plus I've already had to put two posts on the backburner which are probably mostly right but need some details checked (one is about the stack semantics for the internal logic of (1-)topoi, and one is an explicit computation of the goldman bracket for character varieties), and I really don't want a third post in that limbo space.
+Plus I've already had to put two posts on the backburner which are probably mostly right but need some details checked (one is about the stack semantics for the internal logic of (1-)topoi, and one is an explicit computation of the Goldman bracket for character varieties), and I really don't want a third post in that limbo space.
 This could easily become one of many technical computations stuck in my drafts, but maybe it's nice to share some quick-and-dirty computations too, since I do a lot of those in the privacy